score-json/json/TSF/trustable/no-parsing-faults/NPF-02.12.md

     Erikhu1: 1.0
 ---

-The service ignores capitalisation of the exponent.
+The service provided by nlohmann/json ignores capitalisation of the exponent.